basho/basho_docs/source/languages/en/riak/intro-v20.md

 Riak 2.0 offers a new approach to this problem for a wide range of use cases in the form of [[Riak Data Types|using data types]].
-Instead of forcing the application to resolve conflicts, Riak offers five Data Types that can cut through some of the complexities of developing using
+Instead of forcing the application to resolve conflicts, Riak offers five Data Types that can reduce some of the complexities of developing using
 Riak: [[flags|Data Types#Flags]], [[registers|Data Types#Registers]],
 [[counters|Data Types#Counters]], [[sets|Data Types#Sets]], and
 [[maps|Data Types#Maps]].